 See Configuring bot detection profiles for more information.

 Machine learning is not fully supported when FortiWeb is deployed in active-active HA mode.
-It doesn't work on the secondary node; On the primary node, it works but not always stable, for example, after system reboot or HA role switch, the machine learning may stop working.
+It doesn't work on the secondary node; On the master node, it works but not always stable, for example, after system reboot or HA role switch, the machine learning may stop working.